 You’re out walking on your allocated once a day stroll and you spot a person about your age closing the door of their BMW 5 series.
-They stroll up their nice house (broken into flats), fumble in their leather briefcase for their keys,
+They stroll up their nice house (which is broken into flats), then fumble in their leather briefcase for their keys,

-Is all it seems?
-Is this person really wealthy or is it just for show?
+Is all as it seems?
+Is this person really wealthy?
+Or is it just for show?

-Those of us pursuing FIRE are acutely aware of our expenses, income and total net worth.
-I for one have become ever more alert to what it takes to build wealth.
-This is no overnight success story and that is fine.
+Those of us pursuing FIRE are acutely aware of our expenses, income, and total net worth as we track and measure these metric.
+I have grown my understanding as to what it takes to build wealth.
+This is no overnight success story and that is fine by me.

 Have you ever wondered where you fit in on the grand scheme of things?
 What is the average networth in the UK?
-Hint: it’s probably not where you think.
+Hint: you probably don’t fit in where you think.

 I am aware that comparison can be the thief of joy, but I want to take a moment to pull the veil back on where we all stand on this topic.